 All simulation results presented use ENDF/B-VII, with S(α,β) treatment of thermal cross-sections.
 The neutron transport is analogous, apart for implicit captures, and temperatures effects (interpolation steps,…) and the use of probability tables for unresolved resonances are left to the participant’s choice.

-The keff measured for the S2 and the R2 test cases are provided Fig. [BK].
+The keff measured for the S2 and the R2 test cases are provided Figure 9.
 They are presented as a function of 1/nHist, where nHist is the number of neutron per generation, and they are presented on a X-log scale.
 The storage cask assembly configuration is below criticality (keff ~0.936, ρ~-6830 pcm) while the PWR core assembly is above criticality (keff~1.01252, ρ~+1230 pcm).
 A linear fit of both results indicates that the under-sampling bias behaves as 1/nHist.

 This is coherent with the results of previous mandates of this Expert Group on Advanced Monte-Carlo Techniques, which focused specifically on source convergence issues for criticality problems.
 However these previous mandates were focused on criticality problems, and this benchmark extends these previous numerical findings to reactor physics problem, similarly as in (Brown, 2009).
 Also, the under-sampling bias seems to be always negative for keff, no matter the sign of the reactivity.

-Figure [BK]: Bias on the keff in the S2 test case (left) and R2 test case (right)
+Figure 9: Bias on the keff in the S2 test case (left) and R2 test case (right)